On the Existence of Static Equilibria of a Cable-Suspended Load with Non-stopping Flying Carriers: Non-stop Flight Analysis

 Equation~\eqref{eq:3_N} tells us that the components of each cable force generated by the internal forces are a couple of equal and opposite forces acting along the line connecting two cable attachment points.
+In the following, we show that the necessary condition of Proposition 1 becomes sufficient for $n=3$ under certain assumptions.